I guess it’s not officially summer yet, but lately Chris and I have been living like it is.

 But I love this method.

-And because it prevents inedible burnt-to-a-crisp-food every time (the grill can be a dangerous place for delicate foods like zucchini and white fish)!
+It prevents inedible burnt-to-a-crisp-food every time (the grill can be a dangerous place for delicate foods like zucchini and white fish)!

 Then use a spatula to transfer the packets to plates, flipping so that they are right-side-up again, with the fish on top.